Harry Reid: Personal life

 Reid met his wife, Landra Gould, in high school.
 Gould was from a Jewish family and her parents objected to the relationship because Reid was not Jewish.
 The two eloped in 1959 when they were in college.
 The Reids had five children; a daughter and four sons.
 Their eldest son, Rory, was an elected commissioner for Clark County, Nevada, of which he became chairman, and 2010 Democratic nominee in the election for Governor of Nevada.
 Another son, Josh Reid, unsuccessfully sought municipal office in Cottonwood Heights, Utah.
 In 2014 financial disclosure reports, Reid reported a net worth of between $2.9 million and $9.3 million.
 Most of Reid's net worth was in municipal securities and in land and mineral rights in southern Nevada and Arizona; a blind trust managed the liquid assets of Reid and his wife.

 Reid lived in the Anthem area of Henderson, Nevada.
 Reid (who was raised agnostic) and his wife (who was born to Jewish immigrant parents and grew up in Henderson) converted to the Church of Jesus Christ of Latter-day Saints while he was a college student.
 In a 2001 interview he said, "I think it is much easier to be a good member of the Church and a Democrat than a good member of the Church and a Republican."
 He went on to say that the Democrats' emphasis on helping others, as opposed to what he considered Republican dogma to the contrary, is the reason he was a Democrat.
 He delivered a speech at Brigham Young University to about 4,000 students on October 9, 2007, in which he expressed his opinion that Democratic values mirror Mormon values.
 Several Republican Mormons in Utah contested his faith because of his politics, such as his statements that the church's backing of California's Proposition 8 wasted resources.

 Reid was the co-chairman of the Board of Selectors of Jefferson Awards for Public Service.
 In April 2015, Reid confirmed former U.S. Senator Larry Pressler as a member of The Church of Jesus Christ of Latter-day Saints.

-Health
+Health and death

 Injury

 On January 1, 2015, Reid was injured while exercising in his home—he said a piece of equipment he was using broke (later "slipped"), causing him to fall.
 As a result, he suffered broken ribs and broken facial bones, and was at risk of permanent vision loss in his right eye.
-On January 26, 2015, he underwent surgery to remove a blood clot from his right eye and repair facial bones. he later sued a company he claimed manufactured the device, alleging the device was defective.
+On January 26, 2015, he underwent surgery to remove a blood clot from his right eye and repair facial bones.
+He later sued a company he claimed manufactured the device, alleging the device was defective.
 In 2019, a jury rejected his claim for lack of evidence.